Skip to main content

 Despite its high cost, the Fairlight CMI became an iconic tool in electronic music, used by pioneers like Jarre to shape the sound of modern music production.

-Curious about the iconic instruments Jarre has used?
+Curious about the other iconic instruments Jarre has used?

 Curious to explore all of Jean-Michel Jarre’s released albums?